 While ScanMyPhotos champions scanning of your photos to protect them from the unforeseen, we also feature professional 35mm slide scanning services.
-Each slide is individually hand scanned by our professional technicians, you can select to have each adjusted to achieve the optimum color and density so you end up with the best possible scan at either 2,000 or 4,000 dpi.
-One issue that arises though is scanning Kodachrome slides and trying to use the Digital ICE process.
-It is a very powerful scanning tool built into nearly all current slide scanners however, Kodachrome tends to be tricky to scan.
-First a little history and then we will discuss the issues that everyone faces when scanning Kodachrome.
+Each slide is individually hand-scanned by our professional technicians, you can select to have each adjusted to achieve the optimum color and density, so you end up with the best possible scan at either 2,000 or 4,000 dpi.
+One issue that arises is scanning Kodachrome slides and trying to use the Digital ICE process.
+It is a powerful scanning tool built into nearly all current slide scanners.
+However, Kodachrome tends to be tricky to scan.
+First, a little history, and then we will discuss the issues that everyone faces when scanning Kodachrome.

 What is Kodachrome?

-Kodachrome is famous for, among other things, being the topic of a Paul Simon song, a U.S. State Park in Utah (Kodachrome Basin State Park) and being tricky to scan.
-The film itself was introduced by Kodak in 1935 but was discontinued in 2009 and nearly all processing of the film stopped in 2010.
+Kodachrome is famous for, among other things, being the topic of a Paul Simon song, a U.S. State Park in Utah (Kodachrome Basin State Park), and being tricky to scan.
+The film itself was introduced by Kodak in 1935 but was discontinued in 2009, and nearly all film processing stopped in 2010.
 Since the film was discontinued, there was no reason for labs to continue processing the film since processing was complex and exacting, requiring technicians with extensive chemistry training and large, complex machinery.
 Think of them as the Walter Whites of film processing.

 So why was Kodachrome so popular if it was so difficult and expensive to process?
-There were a number of reasons including the film’s long-term stability, which under suitable conditions were far superior to other types of color film, in addition to having better details in the shadows and deeper, richer colors compared to other film types.
-To put the comparison of the film types into digital photography terms, Kodachrome contained approximately 20 megapixels of data in the 24 mm x 36 mm image, whereas as other film contained about 12 megapixels of data at a comparable ISO rating.
+There were several reasons, including the film’s long-term stability, which under suitable conditions were far superior to other types of color film, in addition to having better details in the shadows and more profound, richer colors than other film types.
+To put the comparison of the film types into digital photography terms, Kodachrome contained approximately 20 megapixels of data in the 24 mm x 36 mm image, whereas other film contained about 12 megapixels of data at a comparable ISO rating.

 Credit: This YouTube is from @TechConnectify – View their channel here for loads of smart tech tips